-In this course, students are taught about the properties and proper uses of dental materials.
-Emphasis is placed on mixing materials, taking impressions, pouring and trimming study models, fabricating custom trays and temporary crowns, and occlusal radiography.
-This course is also designed to develop professional skills and proactive career management.
-This course includes both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
+The Integumentary, Urinary, and Reproductive module focuses on common disease processes, diagnosis and evaluation, common treatments, and prognosis.
+Students are given the opportunity to explore these systems from the perspectives of medical terminology, pathophysiology, and pharmacology.
+In addition, students are given the opportunity to gain competency in a variety of clinical and laboratory procedures including urinalysis.
+This module is also designed to develop professional skills and proactive career management.
+This course may include both classroom and digital activities such as video, tests/quizzes, simulations, and discussion boards.
 This course will include out-of-class work such as reading and writing assignments, practice and practical application assignments, and projects.
-A minimum of five hours of out-of-class work will be assigned per week.
+A minimum of nine hours and forty-five minutes of out-of-class work will be assigned per week.